LouisMazel/maz-ui/packages/docs/docs/components/maz-dialog-promise.md

 ---
 title: MazDialogPromise
-description: MazDialogPromise is a standalone component to dialog with user, component to show important informations to the user and propose confirmation, you should waiting his response with await.
+description: MazDialogPromise is a standalone component that dialogs with the user to show important information and propose confirmation.
+You should wait for this response with await.

 ---

 # {{ $frontmatter.title }}